← Back to blog

 OpsMar 13, 2026

-A practical checklist to find the leak before payouts turn into disputes
+A practical affiliate tracking debugging checklist for finding the leak before payouts become disputes

 Debugging affiliate tracking checklist

 If affiliate tracking feels random, it usually is not.
-The failures are repeatable.
-This guide shows you how to debug tracking like an ops problem, so payouts stay boring.
+Most failures are repeatable: missing events, wrong attribution rules, broken subscription handoffs, and refund edge cases.
+This guide shows you how to debug affiliate tracking like an ops problem, so payouts stay boring.

 Table of contents